 You’ll get off the elevator at the Observation Deck level.
 There’s an indoor area with food and drink options and some seating.

-But, you’ll want to go outside to walk around and take in the gorgeous panoramic views of the Cascade Mountains, Mount Rainier, Elliott Bay, and downtown Seattle.
+But you’ll want to go outside to walk around and take in the gorgeous panoramic views of the Cascade Mountains, Mount Rainier, Elliott Bay, and downtown Seattle.

 There are a bunch of glass benches where you can sit for photos.

-My 6-year-old was a bit nervous to actually sit down on the benches because they are angled and he thought he might slide backward.
+My 6-year-old was a bit nervous to actually sit down on the benches because they are angled, and he thought he might slide backward.

 Photo Selife Spots

-There are also a few selfie spots set up with kiosks where you can scan your QR code and a camera will take a photo of you.
+There are also a few selfie spots set up with kiosks where you can scan your QR code, and a camera will take a photo of you.
 We’ve done similar things in NYC.

-We tried this twice but I don’t think the photos actually took because they weren’t in my account when I logged in.
+We tried this twice, but I don’t think the photos actually took because they weren’t in my account when I logged in.
 Other visitors were saying that they didn’t know whether or not their photos worked, either.

 Book a Family Photo Shoot

 Whenever we travel, we almost always book a family photo shoot with Flytographer.
-They are super easy, affordable, AND they guarantee that I’ll be in some photos.
+They are super easy and affordable AND guarantee that I’ll be in some photos.
 You can get $25 off if you book through this link or use the code HAWAIITRAVEL.

 Revolving Glass Floor